Cardanont/TOWebAPI/README.md

 # TOWebAPI
-A basic web API for an Angular project
+Basic .Net 6 Web API and an Angular project